Bira/octopus-carnival/_drafts/wir-mm-4e-hyena.md

 ### War Hyena (MV)

-A mundane hyena trained for war by gnolls.
+A mundane hyena trained for war by gnolls, and likely deployed in huge packs.
 This is a Level 8 Minion Soldier with a decent bite attack, the Harrier trait and a Savage Response reaction power that allows it to attack any adjacent enemy that makes an attack that doesn't include the war hyena as a target.

 ## Sample Encounters